saraivais/docker-to-do-list/README.md

 The challenge was to create images for each piece of the application and configure them using a docker-compose file.

 ### Technologies and Tools
+This project was developed using Docker.
+- Docker Command Line Interface (CLI) Commands;
+- Dockerfile;
+- Docker-compose.

 ### Installation